McGusty’s basket helps Miami stun No. 2 Duke 76-74

 On the final play, Moore inbounded to freshman Trevor Keels, whose desperation 3 hit the rim but wasn’t particularly close to end it.

-That sent Miami players running to midcourt to celebrate and in a chest-bump heavy mob, while Moore simply walked around near that crowd with both arms raised triumphantly.
+That sent Miami players running to midcourt to celebrate and in a chest-bump heavy mob.
+Moore simply walked around near that crowd with both arms raised triumphantly, while McGusty held court with Miami’s fans before team headed off to continue the celebration in Cameron’s cramped visiting locker room.

-McGusty finished with 14 points for Miami, which shot 58 percent in the second half.
+McGusty finished with 14 points for Miami, which shot 58% in the second half to secure its first win against a top-5 opponent since beating Virginia in February 2016.

+Miami also finished with 15 steals while forcing Duke into a season-high 17 turnovers.

+Not bad for a team picked to finish 12th in the ACC before the season and facing the preseason favorite on the road.

 Star freshman Paolo Banchero had 20 points to lead Duke, including two late baskets and critical steal to set up his own transition dunk that pushed the Blue Devils to a 74-71 lead.
 But Moore answered with a whistle-drawing basket to cut the deficit to one with 33.3 seconds left.